 The fertiliser mixes varied slightly each year, depending on the leaf analyses, and were about 450 kg/ha in total, of the best reactive phosphate with salt, boron, cobalt, and Selcote Ultra.

-Vaughan Jones is a very well respected consultant here in the Waikato.
+Vaughan Jones is a very well respected consultant internationally.
 I know a number of farmers who have made a large amount of money using his advice.